This post may contain affiliate links. Read our disclosure here.

 With casseroles being a pretty Southern thing, it’s likely that they show up at your family reunions, church picnics, and holiday parties.
 They’re generally pretty easy to make and they’re great for toting to a friend or gathering.
 But lots of times, they can be mysterious and goopy and filled with condensed soups.

-- Add the onion, green beans, broccoli, and peas to the pan and cook until the vegetables are tender, about 8 minutes.
+You can use whatever veggies you want!
+I took green beans and broccoli from our garden.
+Add the onion, green beans, and broccoli to the pan and cook until the vegetables are tender, about 8 minutes.
 Add salt and pepper to taste.

 See more frugal recipes!